Apocalyptic Weather Made Me Climate-Conscious

 This journalist’s climate concerns increased when hurricanes in Atlantic Canada started feeling normal.

 Leslie Amminson, 25, is a reporter born in St. John’s, NL.
 Growing up, she spent much of her time immersed in nature and next to the ocean.
+Hiking the East Coast Trail and swimming amongst the great outdoors are some of her fondest memories.
+“I’d say I have a lot of attachment to home for sure.”

 In 2019 Leslie moved from St. John’s to Halifax, NS, to obtain a masters in journalism.
 Now, she works as a producer for CBC Radio.
 She lives with her partner, who is also a journalist.
 “When I feel most myself is when I feel like part of something,” Leslie said.
 “Like I am part of a community, a common goal, or a mission.”
 This first-person narrative was shared as part of the Climate Disaster Project.
 Details about the project follow this story.